-2 Women Charged In Alleged Attack On Trans Woman In North Carolina Bar
+2 Women Charged With Sexual Battery Of Trans Woman In North Carolina Bar

 A transgender woman says she was sexually assaulted in a North Carolina bathroom last month, according to police records.

-Jessica Fowler, 31, and Amber Harrell, 38, have both been charged with sexual battery and second-degree kidnapping in connection with the incident which allegedly took place on Dec.
-9 at a bar in downtown Raleigh, N.C.
+Jessica Fowler, 31, and Amber Harrell, 38, have both been charged with sexual battery and second-degree kidnapping in connection with the alleged incident on Dec.
+9 at a bar in downtown Raleigh.

 In a 911 call released by police Tuesday, the woman – who is not named, but identified herself to the dispatcher as transgender — described harassment and physical attacks that began in the bathroom of Milk Bar and continued out into the main part of the venue.